I was recently asked about how wolves evolved, and I wanted to write an article on this.

 The study by UCLA found that the red wolf is not an alternative species.
 The red wolf is a hybrid caused by the crossbreeding of gray wolves and coyotes.

-Although this study seems to be conclusive that red wolves are not a distinct species, the view of most biologists is that the red wolf is a separate species, but that the species has been ‘watered-down’ by a large amount of interbreeding over time with coyotes.
+Although this study seems to be conclusive that red wolves are not a distinct species, most biologists view that the red wolf is a separate species, but that the species has been ‘watered-down’ by a large amount of interbreeding over time with coyotes.

 There were three subspecies of red wolves, but all are now extinct in the wild.
 By 1980, all red wolves in the wild had disappeared, even after they were put on the endangered species list in 1973.